 The foundation of the farm is in the soil.
 Without vibrant soil health, nothing on the farm works.
 We use soil-building practices like cover cropping, incorporating crop residues, crop rotation, and applying compost to ensure we feed the soil and all of the microbes & fungi that feed our plants.
 We also conduct regular soil tests to ensure we have an accurate baseline to work from when working to build our soils.

 We know that growing the healthiest plant possible ensures that we are growing the highest quality food and blooms while also reducing disease & pest pressure.
 Thus we work hard to care for our charges.
 We utilize natural fertilizers such as seed meals, bone meal, kelp, and fish emulsion to supply our plants with their nutrient needs, and build a yearly customer fertilizer mix that addresses any soil deficiencies and sets our plants up for success.
 We regularly walk our fields to monitor the health of the crops and note areas that need some extra love.

 Our best defense in the face of disease and pests is our own footsteps: we are always walking our fields and keeping an eye out for problems.
-The actions we take can include everything from protecting crops with row cover (to keep pests off), to hand-picking pests (most glamorous job on the farm), and sometimes simply tilling in a crop before the problem spreads.
+The actions we take can include everything from protecting crops with row cover (to keep pests off) to sometimes simply tilling in a crop before the problem spreads.